cocainebody/tictactoe-php/README.md

 # TicTacToe in PHP
-A classic Tic Tac Toe game in which you can play against AI in your terminal. built with love, and PHP.
+A classic Tic Tac Toe game in which you can play against AI in your terminal.
+Built with love, and PHP.

 ## How to play